 When she runs into her friend and high school crush Buck Mathews, she discovers Love might have other plans for her[BV1] .

 Buck’s career is on the verge of an momentous leap.
 But seeing JoJo awakens feelings he’d buried long ago.
 Falling in love is easy, but winning her heart will take more than one of his melodic tunes and clever lyrics.

 JoJo and Buck want opposite things for their lives, leaving no room for compromise.
 Can love, especially the kind that touches hearts at Christmastime, overcome her fears andhis quest for greatness?

 When a very special gown – the wedding dress – begins to make its presence known, JoJo and Buck’s hearts bend in a way neither ever thought possible.

 Click here to get your copy.
-My Review: Okay, think of this story as more of a fairytale.
-You have to not use reality in several areas of this story, and it's what I call a "fluffy" read.
+My Review: I think of this story as more of a fairytale.
+It's what I call a "fluffy" read and sometimes I really like a fluffy read.
 This book tracks a wedding dress through its multiple owners.
 That's four romances and a long time span.
-I was originally drawn to it, because Charlotte had a shop in Birmingham, Alabama.
-My biggest issues with this story are that people just kept being so stupid!
+I was originally drawn to it, because Charlotte had a shop in Birmingham, Alabama, and that's a place I know.
+After a while, I got very frustrated because people kept being so irrational.
 I would like them to make choices that move their lives forward, not into reverse.
-While God is preached over and over, it's just that.
-It feels forced and preachy.
-That part made me sad.
-I would really have liked to have seen some personal growth instead of going back to abusers over and over again.
-This is not my favorite book by this author by a long shot.
+Despite God being mentioned frequently, it felt a bit preachy and that would be okay, but I was disappointed at the frequent return to abusive situations.
+I wound up really wishing for them to have some personal growth.
+This is not my favorite book by this author, but there are others of hers that I absolutely love.
 3 Stars About the Author

 Rachel Hauck is an award winning, New York Times, USA Today and Wall Street Journal bestselling author.